Easton Business College

 The strength of EBC was its progress from theory to the Actual Business department.
 Actual Business was a nine-month program in which each student operated a business—first alone, then with a partner, then with multiple partners--settled an estate, and did both single entry and double entry bookkeeping.
 In the next sequence of classes students went through the entire process of buying, selling and transporting goods, and accepting commissions on the goods.
 In the final sequence, students operated the First National College Bank, transacting with student banks in other cities, operating deposits, collecting accounts, drafting notes and certificates of deposit, issuing stocks, and discounting foreign bills.

 Easton Business College opened in rooms on the second floor of the Jones Building at 24 Centre Square in Easton.
 According to Richard F. Hope, the Jones Building, a three-story commercial office building, was built by lawyer Matthew F. Jones between 1852 and 1858.
 The 1916 Easton directory still lists the building as the address for The Easton School of Business.

 From 1925 until 2008 the building was identified with Bixler’s Jewelers.
 Since 2013 commercial space in the building has been occupied by Frozenlandia, a frozen yoghurt restaurant.

 EBC was a relatively small school.
 The Annual Report for 1883 shows 79 day students (60 males) and 60 evening students (47 males).
 Most students were local—including those from Phillipsburg, the New Jersey suburb across the Delaware River.
-The reports show of 227 by 1906.
+The reports show an enrollment of 227 by 1906.

 Easton College of Business made a major impact on the area.
 Citing the 1899 American Journal of Progress, Hope notes, “In nearly every manufacturing industry, bank, wholesale or retail house, lawyer’s or broker’s office in Easton and vicinity, there can be found from one to five graduates of the Easton College of Business.”